TosbackCgusBridge-Bot/CGUs-versions/Mashable/Privacy Policy.md

 By using our website, mobile application and services, you consent to our collection and use of your personal data described in this Privacy Policy.
 If you have any questions about this Privacy Policy or would like to know more about what information we collect and store, please contact us at: privacy@mashable.com.

-Mashable has received TRUSTe's Privacy Seal signifying signifying that this Privacy Policy and our practices have been reviewed for compliance with the TRUSTe program viewable on the validation page available by clicking the TRUSTe seal.

-The TRUSTe program covers only information that is collected through this website, www.mashable.com, behind the log in on our website and the Mashable mobile application.
-It does not cover information that may be collected through software downloaded from the website.

-If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.
-Please click here for fax and postal mail information.
-TRUSTe's Dispute Resolution process is only available in English.

-_For users located in the EU and the US:_ Mashable complies with the U.S. &.
-E.U.
-Safe Harbor framework and the U.S. - Swiss Safe Harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from European Union member countries and Switzerland.
+_For users located in the EU and the US:_ Mashable complies with the U.S. - Swiss Safe Harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from Switzerland.
 Mashable has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Safe Harbor program, and to view Mashable's certification, please visit http://www.export.gov/safeharbor/

+Mashable participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework.
+Mashable is committed to subjecting all personal data received from European Union (EU) member countries, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
+To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List.

+Mashable is responsible for the processing of personal data it receives, under the Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
+Mashable complies with the Privacy Shield Principles for all onward transfers of personal data from the EU, including the onward transfer liability provisions.

+With respect to personal data received or transferred pursuant to the Privacy Shield Framework, Mashable is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
+In certain situations, Mashable may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.

+Under certain conditions, more fully described on the Privacy Shield website , you may invoke binding arbitration when other dispute resolution procedures have been exhausted.

+_For users located in APEC participating economies:_

 Company’s privacy practices described in this Statement comply with the APEC Cross Border Privacy Rules System.